janyman/esp32-ruuvi-decoder/README.md

 # ESP32 Ruuvi decoder

-This is a program for decoding data sent by a Ruuvi tag.
+This is a ESP-IDF component for decoding data sent by a Ruuvi tag.
 A Ruuvi tag [https://ruuvi.com/] broadcasts its data as BLE advertisements.